 Early years foundation stage policy

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
 Our Early Years Foundation Stage accommodates children from the age of 3 to 5 years.
 In our school we have two part-time nursery classes and two full-time reception classes.
-Each nursery class has 26 places and children are offered a place in the September following their third birthday.
+Each nursery class has 26 available places and children are offered a place in the September following their third birthday.
 In nursery there is one full-time teacher and one full-time nursery nurse.
 As attendance to our nursery classes is on a part time basis this allows places for 52 children in five two and a half hour daily sessions, or twelve and a half hours per child per week.
 Each nursery child starting in September is guaranteed a minimum of three terms attendance either on a morning or afternoon session before they are due to enter full time school.
-Children who have turned four by the 1st September of that school year are offered a full time place in one of our two reception classes, with thirty places available in each class.
+Children who have turned four by the 1st September of that school year could be offered a full time place in one of our two reception classes, with thirty places available in each class.
+Attendance at our nursery,however, does not guarantee a reception place and parents/carers must reapply for a school place.
 Each reception class has a full time teacher and a full-time teaching assistant.
 To ensure best practice and continuity our foundation stage classes work closely together and share planning, activities and an outdoor learning environment.

 At Hook Lane School Foundation Stage we aim to give each child a positive and meaningful start to their school life, in which they can establish solid foundations on which to develop into independent and fearless lifelong learners.

 We will encourage children to develop independence within a secure and friendly atmosphere; to support children in building relationships through the development of social skills such as cooperation and sharing; to help each child to recognise their own strengths and achievements through experiencing success and by developing the confidence to work towards personal goals.